jrief/django-angular/README.md

 In Django version 1.11, template-based widget rendering has been introduced.
 This gives us a lot more flexibility when rendering form widgets.
-However, **django-angular** had to be refactored and be adoted to this new API.
+However, **django-angular** had to be refactored and be adopted to this new API.
 I'd like to ask everybody to test the new branch https://github.com/jrief/django-angular/tree/features/django-1.11-support before releasing a next major version.